SOREDE

 Le Sentier des Casots

-By following this hike, you will discover the casots or huts.
+By following this hike, you set off to discover the casots or huts.
 These stone shelters which bear witness to life in the Albères of yesteryear.

-From the Sorède Tourist Office, follow the D2 towards Argelès-sur-Mer.
+From the Sorède Tourist Information Office, follow the D2 towards Argelès-sur-Mer.

 On the right, notice the sundial with its impressive 12m red mast.